-When reading data from the output queue, the DSM-8104 adds a delimiter to each data group.
+When reading data from the output queue, the DSM-8542 adds a delimiter to each data group and all data cannot be read in one readout.
+For this reason, the MAV bit is used to check data presence and process data readout for the required number of readout cycles using the MAV bit.

-All the data which was taken in one readout to the output queue by the reading of taking can be read.

-For this reason, the MAV bit is used to check data presence.
+When one command is executed, data of the output queue is only one data group and caution is not needed.